BWibo/3dcitydb-mkdocs/docs/citydb-tool/export.md

 ## Options

 The `export` command inherits global options from the main [`citydb`](cli.md) command.
-Additionally, it defines general export, query and filter, feature history, and tiling options, which apply to all of its [subcommands](#commands).
+Additionally, it defines general export, query and filter, and tiling options, which apply to all of its [subcommands](#commands).

 ### Global options